nulasw/Inst/README.md

 # Inst
 A FPS-Unlocker for Roblox, and unlock cool features for Roblox!

+### Note:
+Roblox recently have updated, and the new update actually decrease your fps.
+At this point, Inst wouldn't work for now.

 ### How does it work?
 Inst tweaks your Roblox with Fast-Flags, and the fast flags was not bloated!